Symplectic cuts and open/closed strings I: Introduction

 Another approach to the relation between open and closed strings in genus zero was developed by \cite{Mayr:2001xk, Lerche:2001cw}.
 This approach relates the toric $A$-brane open string superpotential to the closed topological strings on a Calabi--Yau fourfold.
 While the geometric setup appears to be rather different from ours, there are certain analogies with our framework.
 In particular one may regard the fourfold as an extension of the CY3, where the additional direction corresponds to the position $c$ of the hyperplane associated to the toric Lagrangian.
 A difference with our work is that the domain of applicability of the fourfold setup appears to have certain limitations due to technical issues.

 From the GLSM perspective our work advances a concrete proposal for the inclusion of $A$-branes in the partition function, namely formula \eqref{eq:equiv-W-formula}.
 The inclusion of $B$-branes is well understood following the thorough first-principles study of \cite{Hori:2013ika}.
 However much less is known about $A$-branes.
 A proposal due to \cite{Govindarajan:2000ef, Govindarajan:2001zk} shows that the open string superpotential $W_{\AKV}$ can be obtained by formulating a GLSM with target space an auxiliary ``boundary'' toric variety.
-In \cite{Graber:2001dw} open string superpotentials both in genus zero and higher were shown to arise from a localization computation on the moduli space of maps with Lagrangian boundaries.
+Open string superpotentials for toric branes in toric Calabi--Yau threefolds (both in genus zero and higher) were shown to arise from a localization computation on the moduli space of maps with Lagrangian boundaries, see \cite{Katz:2001vm, Graber:2001dw} for seminal works and \cite{Brini:2010sw, Brini:2011ij, Brini:2013zsa, Brini:2014fea} for later developments.

 While the relation between topological strings and symplectic cuts has not been considered in the physics literature, several studies of Gromov--Witten theory for symplectic cuts have appeared in the mathematics literature.
 In \cite{Li:1998hba, ionel1998gromov, 2000math.....10217I, ionel2003relative, 2014arXiv1404.1898T} a relation between Gromov--Witten invariants on a manifold and its cut has been proposed.
 More recently \cite{2010arXiv1003.4325F} established a relation between open Gromov--Witten invariants for Lagrangian submanifolds, and the symplectic cut of its ambient space.
 While the class of geometries considered in these papers does not exactly match with the ones that we study, many of the ideas involved are closely related.
 Similar relations between local GW invariants and log GW invariants (counts of maps with maximal tangency to a certain divisor) have been discussed in recent works \cite{2017arXiv171205210V, Choi:2018eam, Bousseau:2019bwv} and a correspondence to open Gromov--Witten invariants for Lagrangian submanifolds was proposed in \cite{Bousseau:2020fus}.
 Finally, the open/closed relation involving CY4 of \cite{Mayr:2001xk,Lerche:2001cw} has been recently examined and reformulated from a rigorous mathematical viewpoint in \cite{Liu:2021eeb, Liu:2022swc, Yu:2023yey}.